Hepsiburada-mobil-iOS-Bootcamp/HW2_EgeSeckin/README.md

 # HW2_EgeSeckin

 We build an app that shows the camera and photos permissions.
-It's made with an programatic coding not with an Storyboard or swiftUI.
+It's made with an programatic coding not with the Storyboard or swiftUI.

 Here is the main screen of the app;
 ![Main Screen](MainScreen.png)